 Ask your partner to help you monitor your behavior and to let you know ‘if and when’ your behavior feels controlling, intimidating, or unreasonable.

 Be calm and appreciative when your partner gives you feedback letting you know that he or she is feeling uncomfortable with your behavior.
 This feedback must be used to refine your behavior, making it more loving, kind, and respectful.

 Your partner’s perception is what matters.
 It does not matter whether or not you agree with their perception of you as ‘controlling, mean or threatening.’
 It’s how your partner EXPERIENCES YOU that matters.
 Perception is everything!

 If your partner says that your behavior is bad, ‘accept’ his or her words and improve yourself.

-After you have spent some time working on taking responsibility for having abused your partner, and you have shown remorse and are committed to not let abusing occur in the future, you can then ask your partner to forgive you.
+After you have spent some time working on taking responsibility for having abused your partner, and you have shown remorse and are committed to not letting abuse occur in the future, you can then ask your partner to forgive you.